marciogualtieri/DataScience/coursera/storm/storm.md

 | Ice Storm         |      8968141360|         3946027860|     5022113500|          89|      1992|
 | Wild/Forest fires |      8899845130|         8496563500|      403281630|          90|      1606|

-The following code creates a barchart plot for the total damages:
+The following code creates a bar chart plot for the total damages:

 ``` r
 one_billion <- 1000000000